 What is Biodiversity?

-Biodiversity is the variety of life.
-It refers to all of the variety of life that can be found on this Earth:
+Biodiversity is the combination of two words, Bio (meaning “life”) and Diversity (meaning “variety”) so Biodiversity is the variety of life.
+It refers to all of the diverse life that can be found on Earth.

 Why is Biodiversity so important?

 Biodiversity is extremely important to people and to the health of ecosystems.